gadirom/MetalSnapshotTaker/README.md

 </p>

-This package contains `MetalSnapshotTaker` class that allows taking snapshots of arbitrary sizes from an `MTKView` subclass with minimal alterations in it's code.
+This package contains `MetalSnapshotTaker` class that allows exporting of images of arbitrary sizes from the output of `MTKView` subclass with minimal alterations in it's code.
 Usable in SwiftUI context and outputs an image in one of these formats: `UIImage`, `CGImage`, `Image`.

 ## How to Use